• A

 Topics

-This course is divided into three modules, each encompassing certain topics, as listed below:
+This course is divided into two modules, each encompassing certain topics, as listed below:

 How do we all come to ‘have language’?
 Does it have to do with genetic factors, cognitive factors, socioeconomic factors, sociocultural factors, etc.?
-(Is language a matter of nature or nurture?
-Is the Critical Period Hypothesis true?
-What factors determine this period?)
+[Is language a matter of nature or nurture or both?
+Can the Critical Period Hypothesis be verified?]

-Does the language we speak determine the way we think?
-(Is Linguistic Relativism/Linguistic Determinism real?)
+Does the language we speak shape the way we think?
+[Is linguistic relativism/linguistic determinism real?]

-3. To encourage students to critically reflect on the practicality, the immanence and the prolonged impact of perpetuating the language myth/language myths as well as calling it/them into question.
+3. To encourage students to critically reflect on the practicality, immanence and prolonged impact of perpetuating myths about language as well as calling them into question.

 Learning Outcomes